f5devcentral/f5-big-iq-lab/docs/class7/class7.rst

 Class 7: BIG-IQ Application Firewall Manager (AFM)
 ==================================================

-In this class, we will review the managing F5 Advanced Firewall Manager deployments in BIG-IQ 6.0 and above.
+In this class, we will review the managing F5 Advanced Firewall Manager deployments in BIG-IQ.

 .. toctree::
    :maxdepth: 1